Logo of Roof Lists

 The type of roofing material on your home dictates specific inspection points.
 Connecticut's harsh weather cycle uniquely stresses all roof types.

 • Asphalt and Architectural Shingles: As the most prevalent roofing material, inspectors pay close attention to wind damage, granule loss, and the effects of thermal cycling.
-The freeze-thaw process can cause shingles to become brittle and crack8.
+The freeze-thaw process can cause shingles to become brittle and crack.

 The overarching concern for all roof types in New Britain is the climate.
 Heavy snow loads can strain the structure, while ice dams-caused by poor attic insulation and ventilation-can force water back under shingles.
 Humid summers, meanwhile, test a roof's ability to dry out and resist organic growth like moss and algae8.